An Update on South Shore Health's Visitor Policy

 As we continue to monitor the level of cases of COVID-19 in our region, we’ve adjusted our visitor policy.

-Effective March 4, 2021, patients in South Shore Hospital's Inpatient Units and in the Emergency Room Observation, Annex, and West units will be permitted one visitor for the duration of their admission.
+Effective June 7, 2021, patients in South Shore Hospital's Inpatient Units and in the Emergency Room Observation, Annex, and West units will be permitted one visitor at a time during visitation hours.

 Additionally, all visitors must follow South Shore Health's mask policy (see below) at all times.